Preface

 Magic Kingdom

-The Lost Bastille is home to a number of prisoners, but none are more chatty than Straid, a sorcerer from the ruined nation of Olaphis.
-Although now a “forgotten prison”, (忘却の牢) this facility was once a castle, apparently the seat of government for this land.
-Based on Straid’s dialogue, this government was the one responsible for converting this castle into a jail originally, long before the land was dubbed Drangleic.
-In that case, we can learn much about Olaphis from what it left behind there.
-This old country was incredibly advanced, inventing excessively complex weapons like the Helix Halberd.
+Thanks to that industrious sense of wonder, this old country was incredibly advanced, inventing excessively complex weapons like the Helix Halberd.
 Furthermore, its culture was heavily based around sorcery as evidenced by the Staff of Wisdom, another advanced technology which serves exclusively as a sorcery catalyst.
 The Southern and Northern Ritual Bands reaffirm this point.
-Both magic rings can be found in different parts of the larger castle, and their descriptions note that they were things Aldia “reproduced”.
+Both magic rings can be found in different parts of the prison, and their descriptions note that they were things which Aldia “reproduced” — meaning that these items for increasing a sorcerer’s number of spells were modeled on an invention which preceded them.
 In short, the rings we acquire at the Lost Bastille are most likely the original products, made in Olaphis.
+As to why a magic nation founded its capital on this particular corner of the continent, relics of the Old World are likely to blame.

-Staff of the destroyed country of old, Olaphis.
+Staff of the destroyed country of old Olaphis.
 Since it is a catalyst dedicated to sorcery, hexes are unusable.

 The crystal of the staff head has an effect which greatly amplifies the might of arts.